kubedb/issues/design-docs/pgbouncer.md

 **what users need to do**

-- Create a PgBouncer cutom resource.
+- Create a PgBouncer custom resource.

-A sample CRD to create a PgBouncer for KubeDB managed PostgreSQL databeses
+A sample CRD to create a PgBouncer for KubeDB managed PostgreSQL databases

 ```yaml
 apiVersion: kubedb.com/v1alpha1